CONCLAVE

 Drama groups can achieve so much for the kingdom.
 This CONCLAVE community workshop helps navigate the vision.

 So much work goes into church drama groups.
-Especially when you volunteer.
 The prep and performances.
 On stage and/or behind the curtain.
-Directing, acting, rehearsing, playwriting, composing music, lighting, art direction, make up, costumes.
+Directing, acting, rehearsing, playwriting, composing music, lighting, art direction, make up, costumes, props.
 It’s becoming a lost art.
 Unless you’re on broadway, stage plays, skits, or any type of live dramatic performances are going by the way side.

 Sir John Gilbert's 1849 painting: The Plays of Shakespeare, containing scenes and characters from several of William Shakespeare's plays